mitchejj-attic/mitchejj.github.com/README.md

 Now.
 Well, actually, since August 2012.

 ### Where
 Here!
-More specifically, gitHub then on to heroku.
+More specifically, github then on to heroku.

 ### Why
 Granted my hosting set-up is over kill, and I have no good reason for it other than a because I can.